Demographics of the United Kingdom: Age structure

-Interlinked with fertility and mortality, The age structure of the United Kingdom has varied with how rates of fertility and mortality have changed throughout the country's history.
-Due to the transition to an industrialised society, the United Kingdom has also undergone a 'demographic transition': that is to say, that it has gone from a high birth rate, high mortality rate society to a low birth rate, low mortality rate society over the space of two centuries.
+Interlinked with fertility and mortality, the age structure of the United Kingdom has varied with how rates of fertility and mortality have changed throughout the country's history.
+Over the last two centuries, the United Kingdom has undergone a 'demographic transition', that is to say a transition from a high birth rate, high mortality rate society to a low birth rate, low mortality rate society, as a result of transitioning from an agrarian society to an industrialised one.

-Before the 18th century, the United Kingdom retained an age structure universal to societies in the first stage of the transition theory, with high fertility rates and high mortality rates, in the late 18th century, the Industrial Revolution began, kickstarting the country's transition into the second phase: mortality rates declined but birth rates stayed at the same level; by 1870, the country had begun to transition into the third phase: the birth rate began to decline from around near 5 children per woman to below replacement level in the 1930s.
-The fourth phase of the transition began in the 1960s, when the fertility rate rose, and peaked during the middle of the decade, and then collapsed by 1973 to a below replacement level rate.
+Before the 18th century, the United Kingdom retained an age structure universal to societies in the first stage of the transition theory, with high fertility rates and high mortality rates.
+In the late 18th century, the Industrial Revolution began, kickstarting the country's transition into the second phase: mortality rates declined but birth rates stayed at the same level; by 1870, the country had begun to transition into the third phase: the birth rate declined from around 5 children per woman to below replacement level in the 1930s.
+The fourth phase of the transition began in the 1960s, when the fertility rate rose, and peaked during the middle of the decade, but then collapsed by 1973 to below the replacement rate.
 Since then, the rate has not risen to an above replacement level fertility rate; this has resulted in a population which is currently ageing: in 2007, for the first time in the country's history, there were more people over the age of 60 than there were under the age of 16.